MathanRajOlaganathan/Game-of-three/README.md

 ```bash
 mvn spring-boot:run
 ```
-Alternatively, you can run the built  jar which is  placed under FoodDelivery-Spicy directory -
+Alternatively, you can run the built  jar which is  placed under Game-of-three directory -

 ```bash
 java -jar target/game-of-three.jar